 How you decorate a small room can have a huge impact on how spacious it appears.

-Statement prints on headboards also trick the eye into the space feeling larger, but distracting you from the rest of the room.
+Statement prints on headboards also trick the eye into thinking the space feels larger, by distracting you from the rest of the room.

-Take into account prints used on the wall, a slightly larger repeat in a wallpaper can suggest the feeling of more space than there actually is.
+Take into account prints used on the wall.
+When considering bedroom wallpaper ideas, a slightly larger repeat in the pattern can suggest the feeling of more space than there actually is.

 How do I arrange a child’s small bedroom?